-Action # Title Description Total Funds Contributing 3.1 College & Career Readiness Fund high school counselor to improve college/career readiness for all students by: Counseling students in college/career paths and requirements Ensuring courses are a-g approved Analyzing transcript data to identify a-g gaps Providing professional development to teachers in transcript analysis Looking for new strategies to increase a-g requirement is met \$100,000.00 No 3.2 Bound for Blue Actively promote our Bound for Blue program for students in grades 8+ to incentivize A-G completion through emails, flyers, counseling and EF meetings. \$5,000.00 No 3.3 a-g Electives Add, improve, expand elective choices that will engage learners, support critical thinking and increase a-g completion, specifically VAPA. \$27,500.00 No 3.4 College Credit Course Access Increase student access to college credit course access by: Educating parents, students and teachers about the benefits of college course credit Paying for the cost of the class and materials Supporting students through the registration process \$2,000.00 No
+Action # Title Description Total Funds Contributing 3.1 College & Career Readiness Fund high school counselor to improve college/career readiness for all students by: Counseling students in college/career paths and requirements Ensuring courses are a-g approved Analyzing transcript data to identify a-g gaps Providing professional development to teachers in transcript analysis Looking for new strategies to increase a-g requirement is met \$100,000.00 No

-Action # Title Description Total Funds Contributing Providing student support systems and collaboration through the coursework 3.5 Student Engagement in A-G Courses Focus on updating curriculum in A-G approved courses: Ensure all students have access to updated, culturally relevant, engaging curriculum Continue to replenish newer, recently updated curriculum Cycle through courses to update or new-adopt curriculum that has not been recently reviewed, starting with History/Social Science. \$25,000.00 Yes 3.6 Outcomes for SwD Seek to improve graduation rate for Students with Disabilities by completing an analysis of our program and curriculum to determine plan of action going forward. \$5,000.00 No
+Action # Title Description Total Funds Contributing 3.2 Bound for Blue Actively promote our Bound for Blue program for students in grades 8+ to incentivize A-G completion through emails, flyers, counseling and EF meetings. \$6,765.00 No 3.3 Electives Add, improve, expand elective choices that will: \$91,173.00 No 3.4 College Credit Course Access Increase student access to college credit course access by: • Educating parents, students and teachers about the benefits of college course credit • Paying for the cost of the class and materials • Supporting students through the registration process • Providing student support systems and collaboration through the coursework \$2,000.00 Yes 3.5 Student Engagement in A-G Courses Focus on updating curriculum in A-G approved courses: Ensure all students have access to updated, culturally relevant, engaging curriculum Continue to replenish newer, recently updated curriculum Cycle through courses to update or new-adopt curriculum that has not been recently reviewed, starting with History/Social Science. \$80,000.00 Yes

+Action # Title Description Total Funds Contributing 3.6 Outcomes for SwD Seek to improve graduation rate for Students with Disabilities by completing an analysis of our program and curriculum to determine plan of action going forward. \$5,000.00 No 3.7 Increased a-g Access Seek to improve a-g rate of completion for low income students and Students with Disabilities by completing an analysis of our program and curriculum options in home study to determine plan of action going forward. \$5,000.00 Yes